empirical-org/Quill-NLP-Tools-and-Datasets/genmodel/README.md

 This folder also contains a script that can be used to kick off jobs.
 It lives in the jobs folder and has it's documentation with it.

+## Running in production

+In production, the server is gunicorn, we run the api using a command like `gunicorn -w 4 -b 0.0.0.0:5000 manager:app` on the server.

 ## Training Jobs

 In order to fully understand how the nlp pipeline works it is important to